rajan130898/whatsapp_development/README.md

 # whatsapp_development
-this repository used to develop a chat application
+this repository used to develop a chat applications